haseebdoesdev/facebook-automated-publisher-teknoraid/README.md

     The server will start listening for requests on `http://127.0.0.1:500/`.

 2.  **Configure WordPress Webhook:**
     In your WordPress admin panel (using a plugin like "WP Webhooks"), set up a new webhook to trigger on "Post Published".
-Point it to your server's public URL, e.g., `http://your-server-ip:500/webhook`.
+Point it to your server's public URL, e.g., `http://your-server-ip:500/webhook`, or use ngrok for local testing.

+    ```bash
+    ngrok http 500
+    ```
+    This will give you a public URL that you can use in your WordPress webhook settings.